vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - Right people in the right seats appreciate numbers
   - "Wrong people in the wrong seats resist Measurables"

-# 8, How am I doing?
+# 8, How Am I Doing?

-* Right people in the right seats
+* Right People in the Right Seats
 - Great organizations are built by having 100% "the Right people in the Right seats"